deepanshs/mrinversion/docs/index.rst

 **About**

-The `mrinversion` python package is based on the statistical learning technique for determining the distribution of the magnetic resonance (NMR) tensor parameter from the two-dimensional NMR spectra correlating the isotropic to anisotropic resonances.
+The ``mrinversion`` python package is based on the statistical learning technique for determining the distribution of the magnetic resonance (NMR) tensor parameters from the two-dimensional NMR spectra correlating the isotropic to anisotropic resonances.
 The library utilizes the `mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_